UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/design_decisions.md

 #### Commons CSV
 This library was used to save time on creating our own csv parser.
 This provides a robust csv parser.

+#### TestFX
+TestFX provides us with a front-end testing framework that reduces the amount of manual testing we have to perform.
+Basic functionality of the pages forms can be tested to ensure new development of our project isn't breaking existing functionality.